 And I’m glad I did.
 I was able to ask her questions I’d always wanted to ask (even if some of the answers were kinda painful).
 I was able to thank her for giving me life and for giving me up.
 I was able to see what my hair will look like in 40 years.

 I realize now, a few years later, that one of the reasons I went to meet a woman who didn’t want to meet me is that I thought I could ‘win her over’.
 I’ve got lots of other friends and loved ones.
 Other birth family people have welcomed me to the family.
 I can be pretty charming.
 I’m a good conversationalist.
-People like me.
+And doggone it, people like me.